 - Mail a check made out to San Diego City College Foundation (please include "Seeds@City donation" on the note line), and mail to: San Diego City College, Seeds@City Urban Farm, 1313 Park Blvd, San Diego, CA 92101

-- Come and visit us, or volunteer on the farm and donate via cash, check, or tangible item from our wishlist.
+- Come and visit us, or donate via cash, check, or tangible item from our wishlist.

 - We also offer faculty and staff the option to become an on-going Seeds@City Benefactor by donating each month via automatic payroll deduction for an amount of your choice.
 Please email email@example.com if you would like to receive a automatic deduction donor card.

 ITEMS WE REALLY NEED